Superior court

 In common law systems, a superior court is a court of general jurisdiction over civil and criminal legal cases.
 A superior court is "superior" in relation to a court with limited jurisdiction (see small claims court), which is restricted to civil cases involving monetary amounts with a specific limit, or criminal cases involving offenses of a less serious nature.
 A superior court may hear appeals from lower courts (see court of appeal).
 For courts of general jurisdiction in civil law system, see ordinary court.

 Etymology

 The term "superior court" has its origins in the English court system.
 The royal courts were the highest courts in the country, with what would now be termed supervisory jurisdiction over baronial and local courts.
 Decisions of those courts could be reviewed by the royal courts, as part of the Crown's role as the ultimate fountain of justice.
 The royal courts became known as the "superior courts", and lower courts whose decisions could be reviewed by the royal courts became known as "inferior courts".
 The decisions of the superior courts were not reviewable or appealable unless an appeal was created by statute.

 In particular jurisdictions

+Brazil

+The Federal Constitution divides the federal judiciary into the common justice for most civil and criminal cases, and specialized justice (labor, electoral, military) which deals with specific jurisdictional areas.

+As such, common justice and each area of specialized justice has its own superior court, who are the courts of highest jurisdiction under the Supreme Federal Court (STF).
+There are currently four superior courts: